A Lesson Learned in Obedience

 Later on, I came across this passage.
 “In fact, every duty involves some hardship.
 Physical labor involves physical hardship, and mental labor involves mental hardship; each has its difficulties.
 Everything is easier said than done.
 When people really do act, in one regard, you must look at their character, and in another regard, you must look at whether they love the truth.
 Let us first speak of people’s character.
 If a person is of good character, they see the positive side of everything, and are able to accept and comprehend these things from a positive perspective and on the basis of the truth; that is, their heart, character, and spirit are righteous—this is from the perspective of character.
 Next let us talk about another aspect—whether or not one loves the truth.
 Loving the truth refers to being able to accept the truth, which is to say if, regardless of whether or not you comprehend God’s words, and whether or not you understand God’s will, regardless of whether your view, opinion, and perspective about the job, the duty you are supposed to perform, is in line with the truth, you are still able to accept it from God, and are obedient and sincere, then this is enough, this qualifies you to perform your duty, it is the minimum requirement.
 If you are obedient and sincere, then when you carry out a task, you are not careless and perfunctory, and do not look for ways to slack off, but put all of your body and soul into it.
 Having the wrong state within produces negativity, which makes people lose their drive, and so they become careless and sloppy.
 They know full well in their hearts that their state is not right, and yet still do not try to fix this by seeking the truth.
 Such people have no love for the truth, and are only slightly willing to perform their duty; they are disinclined to make any effort or suffer hardship, and are always looking for ways to slack off.
 In fact, God has already seen all of this—so why does He pay no heed to these people?
 God is just waiting for His chosen ones to wake up and identify them for what they really are, for them to expose and cast them out.
 However, such people still think to themselves, ‘Look how clever I am.
 We eat the same food, but after working you are completely exhausted.
 I’m not tired at all.
 I’m the smart one; anyone who does real work is an idiot.’
 Is it right for them to view honest people in this way?
 No. In fact, people who do real work when they perform their duty are practicing the truth and satisfying God, and so they are the smartest people of all.
 What makes them smart?
 They say, ‘I don’t do anything that God doesn’t ask me to do, and I do everything He does ask me to.
 I do whatever He asks, and I put my heart into it, I put everything I can into it, I don’t play tricks at all.
 I’m not doing this for any person, I’m doing it for God.
 God loves me so much, I should do this to satisfy God.’
 This is the right state of mind, and the result is that when the time comes for the church to be cleansed, those who are slippery in performing their duty shall all be cast out, while those who are honest people and accept God’s scrutiny shall remain.
 These honest people’s state goes from strength to strength, and they are protected by God in all that befalls them.
 And what earns them this protection?
 Because in their heart, they are honest.
 They don’t fear hardship or exhaustion when they perform their duty, and are not picky about anything they are entrusted with; they do not ask why, they just do as they are told, they obey, without examining or analyzing, or taking anything else into consideration; they have no ulterior motives, but are capable of obedience in all things.
 Their inner state is always very normal; when faced with danger, God protects them; when illness or pestilence befalls them, God also protects them—they are greatly blessed(The Word, Vol. 4.
 Exposing Antichrists.
 Item Ten (Part Four)).
 Through God’s words I saw that those with a conscience and a good character have a sincere attitude towards duty.
 When they encounter issues in their duties, they bear the suffering, make sacrifices and strive to improve, doing their best to achieve good results in what they do.
 Such people receive God’s enlightenment and guidance in their duties and their condition keeps improving.
 But those who lack conscience and reason moan and groan as soon as they encounter issues in their duties, only consider their own interests, don’t cooperate with the heart and even think themselves clever for doing so.
 God truly despises such people and ultimately exposes them and casts them out.
 Wasn’t I just like that, thinking myself clever?
 Outwardly I could fool my leader—I’d avoid the suffering that came with supervising the new church, and the leader didn’t know what I was thinking and couldn’t say anything against me.
 But God scrutinizes our every thought.
 If God saw that I was always slacking off in my duty and coveting leisure, without protecting the church’s work at all, He would despise me.
 If I continued to not repent, I’d be thoroughly abandoned and cast out by God.
 I thought of certain people who’d been cleared out in the past—they would always slack off and go through the motions and were removed from the ranks of those with a duty, victims of their own supposed cleverness.
 Reflecting on all this, I felt a bit scared and so I prayed to God, willing to rectify my attitude towards my duty, take on responsibility and do my duty well.

 Later on, I read a passage of God’s words that gave me a path of practice.
 Almighty God says, “After accepting what was entrusted to him by God, Noah set about carrying out and accomplishing the construction of the ark spoken of by God as if it was the most important thing in his life, without any thought of delay.
 Days passed, years went by, day after day, year after year.
 God never put any pressure on Noah, but throughout all this time, Noah persevered in the important task entrusted to him by God.
 Every word and phrase that God had uttered was inscribed on Noah’s heart like words carved upon a stone tablet.
 Heedless of the changes in the outside world, of the ridicule of those around him, of the hardship involved, or of the difficulties he encountered, he persevered, throughout, in what had been entrusted to him by God, never despairing or thinking of giving up.
 God’s words were inscribed upon Noah’s heart, and they had become his everyday reality.
 Noah prepared each of the materials needed for building the ark, and the form and specifications for the ark commanded by God gradually took shape with each careful strike of Noah’s hammer and chisel.
 Throughout wind and rain, and regardless of how people mocked or slandered him, Noah’s life proceeded in this manner, year after year.
 God secretly watched Noah’s every action, without ever uttering another word to him, and His heart was touched by Noah.
 Noah, however, neither knew nor felt this; from start to finish, he simply built the ark, and assembled every kind of living creature, in unwavering fealty to God’s words.
 In Noah’s heart, there was no higher instruction that he ought to follow and carry out: God’s words were his lifelong direction and goal.
 So, no matter what God said to him, no matter what God asked him to do, commanded him to do, Noah completely accepted it, and committed it to memory, and took it as his life’s endeavor.
 He not only did not forget, he not only fixed it in his mind, but also made it the reality of his own life, using his life to accept, and carry out, God’s commission.
 And in this way, plank by plank, the ark was built.
 Noah’s every move, his every day, were dedicated to the words and commandments of God.
 It might not have seemed that Noah was performing a momentous undertaking, but in the eyes of God, everything Noah did, even his every step he took to achieve something, every labor performed by his hand—they were all precious, and deserving of commemoration, and worthy of emulation by this mankind.
 Noah adhered to what had been entrusted to him by God.
 He was unwavering in his belief that every word uttered by God was true; of this, he had no doubt.
 And as a result, the ark came to completion, and every manner of living creature was able to live upon it(The Word, Vol. 4.
 Exposing Antichrists.
-Excursus Two (Part One)).
+Excursus Two: How Noah and Abraham Obeyed God’s Words and Submitted to Him (Part One)).
 Noah’s story had a deep impact on me.
 After being entrusted with God’s commission, Noah never considered his own interests, thinking only of carrying out God’s commission.
 He put aside everything in his life, and even though building the ark was a massive project with many difficulties, Noah kept building, plank by plank, rain or shine for 120 years.
 He never complained and ultimately carried out God’s commission and earned His approval.
 Comparing my own attitude with Noah’s attitude towards God’s commission, I felt bad.
 I hadn’t gone through one-ten-thousandth of the suffering that Noah had, and when I had the slightest difficulty or stress, I’d complain and want to pass my job off.
 I didn’t have any loyalty or testimony through practice of truth.
 I felt incredibly indebted to God and remorseful.
 I prayed to God and repented, wanting to stop coveting leisure and start emulating Noah to do my duty well.
 Even if I encountered problems and difficulties in my duty, I should make sacrifices and bear hardship to do my duty and comfort God’s heart.
 After that, I sought out my leader and said: “I’m ready to start supervising that new church.
 Going forward, wherever you need me to go, I’ll submit to the church’s arrangements.”
 I felt much more at ease after I said that.
 At that time, however, my leader assigned Sister Sasha to supervise that church, instead of sending me.

 But soon after, I heard that Sasha was having trouble keeping up with all her work in the church, and wouldn’t be able to keep supervising there.
 This meant that the leader might want me to go after all.
 As soon as I thought about all the problems in that church, I immediately felt stressed.
 But then I realized that I was pandering to my flesh again and not willing to suffer, so I prayed to God: “Dear God, I don’t want to always consider my own interests when things come up.
 Please guide me to be able to submit.”
 Just then, I recalled God’s words: “If a person is truly devoted, and has a sense of responsibility toward their duty, then as long as it is required by God, and as long as it is needed by the house of God, they will do anything they are asked, without selection.
 Is it not one of the principles of performing one’s duty to undertake and complete anything that one is able and ought to do?
 (Yes.)”
 (The Word, Vol. 4.
 Exposing Antichrists.
 Item Ten (Part Four)).
 God’s words made me realize that no matter what role they’re assigned, people who are loyal to God do everything in their power to fulfill their duties and responsibilities.
 This is someone who upholds church work.
 I found myself in this situation again because my help was needed in the church’s work.
 I couldn’t keep considering my own interests and coveting leisure.
 Whether or not I was assigned as supervisor, I was willing to submit.
 Later on, my leader had me go oversee that church and, in that moment, I calmly accepted.
 After taking over the church, I worked on it a little bit at a time, and through checking in and following up, I was able to discover and resolve some issues.